If you wish to rent to a Section 8 family you should inform Regional Housing Authority (RHA) staff of the availability of your property.

 Section 8 assistance will begin when the unit passes inspection, the tenant signs a lease, and receives a key.
 If a tenant is already living in the unit, then the payment can be prorated to the date the unit passes inspection.

 Am I allowed to raise the rent amount on this unit?
-(Rent Comparable PDF)
+(Rent Increase Request PDF)

 Yes, you can request a rent increase.
-Notify your tenant in writing of the rent increase amount and the effective date of the increase.
-The notice must be given 60 days prior to the effective date.
-Submit a copy of that notice to the Regional Housing Authority along with the completed Rent Comparable sheet.
+Notify the tenant and the RHA office in writing of the rent increase amount and effective date.
+This notice must be given at least 60 days prior to the effective date.
+Rent cannot be increase during the first 12 months a tenant is under HAP contract with you.

 Yes, a tenant can add another adult to their household with your permission.
-If you are willing to allow the tenant to add to their household, please notify us in writing of your approval and the tenant’s name.
+If you are willing to allow the tenant to add to their household, tenant will need to complete the Add Adult to Household Packet.
+You will need to complete and sign the last page, verifying your approval of the new adult.

 I bought or sold a property that has a Section 8 tenant currently living in it.
 What do I do now?
 (W9 PDF | Direct Deposit Form PDF)